apache/pulsar/site2/README.md

 ## C++ client API doc

-You can use the C++ client API to connect to Pulsar and handles data.
+You can use the C++ client API to connect to a Pulsar cluster and handles data.
 [Pulsar C++ client API doc](https://pulsar.apache.org/api/cpp/https://pulsar.apache.org/api/cpp/) provides extensive implementation details and usage conventions for the C++ client.

 If you want to modify the C++ client API doc, follow the steps below.